- Send with Email

 - remove legal and practical obstacles that make it difficult or impossible for migrants in an irregular situation to seek justice, for instance, when they are exploited or abused by employers.

-In 2012 the FRA is engaging with relevant stakeholders in order to see how some of the actions can be implemented.
+In 2012 the FRA engaged with relevant stakeholders in order to see how some of the actions can be implemented.
 For this purpose it has prioritised access to healthcare as well as the need to discourage detection practices which disproportionately affect access to fundamental rights.

 FRA Programme: WP 2009, at 2.1.2; WP 2010 at 2.1.1